percona/percona-everest-backend/docs/process/GIT_AND_GITHUB.md

     - [x] A PR should be merged with the "Squash and Merge" button (the code owner should set this as the only option in the repository settings).
     - [x] Never leave PRs fully approved, unassigned, and not merged.
     - [x] Tasks with several PRs should be merged with minimum time interval between the merges.
-7. Delete the branch after merging the PR (note: this step may be automated for some of our repos, i.e. a bot deletes the branch right after the merge).
-8. If you need to re-request a review from someone, please use GitHub feature as displayed in Figure 1 below (use case: I made some changes after the PR was reviewed so I want to request another review from the same reviewer).
+7. If you need to re-request a review from someone, please use GitHub feature as displayed in Figure 1 below (use case: I made some changes after the PR was reviewed so I want to request another review from the same reviewer).
 Ping reviewer if it's not reviewed in 1 working day.
-9. If you open a Pull Request to fix a Bug - put an explanation in the Long Description about the Bug.
+8. If you open a Pull Request to fix a Bug - put an explanation in the Long Description about the Bug.
 It may contain information about how it affects the component.
 Also, it's good to have short references on how the problem is solved (now applicable only to mongodb_exporter and proxysql_exporter)
-10. If you implement a new Feature or make an Improvement or Fix a Bug - add a link in the Long Description to the related PR for Feature Build.

 [Check GitHub PR review documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review).